 How have you found that your work is improved now that you’re able to use Kespry for inventory instead of hiring a third party?

 Kristin: A key improvement is that it’s timely information.
 Within a few hours, we can see our missions in the Kespry application and usually within a day or two we’ve got the polygons drawn and completed a full physical inventory.
 In the past, utilizing the third-party services, they didn’t always get the piles identified correctly or even possibly missed them.
 Utilizing our own quarry and plant personnel to fly the drone, we are far more accurate because of their familiarity with our sites.
-We also have the densities of our products housed in the Kespry application, so we know they’re correct and used consistently.
+We also have the densities of our products housed in Kespry Cloud, so we know they’re correct and used consistently.
 It’s a time-savings and cost-savings for us.

 Are you seeing other benefits beyond inventory management?